-Vesna Vuksanovic graduated in Physics at the University of Belgrade where she also completed a PhD in Biophysics.
+Vesna Vuksanovic joined University of Aberdeen as Research Fellow in Neuroimaging in 2015.
+She was appointed Research Fellow at Technical University of Berlin Institute of Theoretical Physics and at Bernstein Centre for Computational Neuroscience Berlin.
 She has been a Royal Society Visiting Research Fellow at Lancaster University Department of Physics.
-She was appointed Research Fellow at Technical University of Berlin Institute of Theoretical Physics and at Bernstein Centre for Computational Neuroscience Berlin.

 I am interested in understanding human brain network organization from neuroimaging data in health and disease.
 My work builds on methods and concepts from physics and bioinformatics and applies them to fundamental problems in neuroscience.
 In particular, I am interested in the interplay between network structure and function in both health and disease.